nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     Use case ends.
 </div>

 *{More to be added}*

 ### Non-Functional Requirements
+This specifies criteria that can be used to judge the operation of _Common Cents_.

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 entries per account without a noticeable sluggishness in performance for typical